qais-yousef/qemu-imgs-manipulator/README.md

 # run your experiment

-sudo shutodwn -h now     # When done
+poweroff	# When done
 ```

+## SSH access

+If you need to trigger some automated testing from the host, ssh access is
+available at port 10022.

+`ssh root@localhost -p 10022`

 ## TODO

 - Maybe must ensure uid of $(whoami) in the guest matches the host's.
-- Fix network support in the guest
+- <s>Fix network support in the guest</s>

 ## Commands